girishvjoshi/gj_blog/about.md

 title: About
 permalink: /about/
 ---
 I am a PhD candidate at Department of Aerospace Engineering, University of Illinois Urbana-Champaign.
-My Research is direct towards exploring Sample Efficient Policy Transfer in Cross Domain tasks in RL, Information enabled Adaptive Control for Cyber-Physical Systems, Bayesian Nonparametric Approach in Adaptive Control and Decision making in Non-Stationary Environment and Guidance, Control and Estimation Theory.
+My Research is directed towards exploring Sample Efficient Policy Transfer in Cross Domain tasks in RL, Information enabled Adaptive Control for Cyber-Physical Systems, Bayesian Nonparametric Approach in Adaptive Control and Decision making in Non-Stationary Environment and Guidance, Control and Estimation Theory.

 I have Masters degree in Aerospace engineering from Indian Institue of Science Bangalore.
 I was part of Indian Space research Organization (ISRO) as Scientist/Engineer 'SD' at ISRO-Satellite Center Bangalore (now URSC) for 8 years before leaving for my PhD at UIUC!